 I am not the numbers gal.
 A successful business to me has not been about spreadsheets and data every day.
 But as your business grows, and as you have bigger and bigger goals tracking your numbers becomes essential.

-To help me and my team scale our business we knew we needed someone to help us track numbers, predict sales, and make attainable goals.
-So for the last year we’ve been working with Lisa Larter and boy has it paid off.
-(Total pun intended)
+To help me and my team scale our business we knew we needed help us track numbers, predict sales, and make attainable goals.

-Lisa understands that like most people in my audience, I’m a natural creative and NOT a stickler for numbers.
-After working with Lisa for a year we now have a sound grasp on what we sell every single week, where our biggest profit opportunities are, and how to plan our year based on how things are trending.
+Like most people in my audience, I’m a natural creative and NOT a stickler for numbers.
+After working on financial metrics for over a year we now have a sound grasp on what we sell every single week, where our biggest profit opportunities are, and how to plan our year based on how things are trending.

 But you have to get started with the basics...